This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The black spot is a fungus called Diplocarpon rosae.
 The fungal spores spread it splashed up onto the lower leaves of roses.
 The spores are also airborne and typically start during early spring.
 If left untreated, this rose disease can seriously affect the health of your rose plants.

 It does this by spreading.
 Initially, it will look like little black or dark brown spots around 15mm in diameter.
-This affects the lower leaves and will spread to the rest of the plant, including the stems, in worst-case scenarios.
-Badly affected plants will not look like small spots but large blotches as they join together.
+In worst-case scenarios, this affects the lower leaves and will apply to the rest of the plant, including the stems.
+Badly affected plants will not resemble small spots but large blotches as they join together.

 Ways to get rid of black spots on roses